Myphicbowser/Dwarf_Fortress_Illithids/README.md

 This would be impossible without their help.
 These Illithid are based off of the source book the Illithiad for the Second Edition of Advanced Dungeons and Dragons

-Currently, I rate it Unplyable
+Currently, I rate it Playable, but not perfect Outstanding issues:
-Outstanding issues:
-Sprites don't work
+Minor Errorlog Stuff